kpam92/capstone_project/docs/redux-structure.md

   0. `receiveSingleNotebook` is set as the callback.

 * `fetchSinglePhoto`
-  0. invoked from onClick of photo in album `didMount`/`willReceiveProps`
+  0. invoked from onClick of photo in album `onEnter`
   0. `GET /api/photos/:PhotoId` is called.
   0. `receiveSinglePhoto` is set as the success callback.